By Adam L. Engel, Esq. | Estate & Probate Attorney | Shin Law Office

 • A Revocable Living Trust to avoid probate and centralize estate management.

-• A Credit Shelter Trust and GRAT to reduce estate and gift taxes.
+• A Credit Shelter Trust and a GRAT to reduce estate and gift taxes.

 • A DAPT or Spendthrift Trust to protect assets from creditors and ensure heirs don’t mismanage wealth.